 - Relevant bibliography

-Potential candidates should visit the website of the Department of French Studies to familiarize themselves with the research profiles of its staff: https://www.mic.ul.ie/faculty…
+Potential candidates should visit the Department of French Studies page to familiarize themselves with the research profiles of its staff.

-The full application dossier (to be received by 16 May 2022, 9am Irish Time at the latest) can be downloaded here:
+The full application dossier (to be received by 5 December 2022, 9am Irish Time at the latest) can be downloaded from MA/PhD in Arts by Research.

 The successful candidate may have to pass a short literacy exam in French before her/his application receives final approval.